 Michael Nash (Graphic Designer)

-The designer of all of the graphic headers for OGGOA’s posts and columns, Michael Nash was born in Jacksonville, FL and moved to New Jersey as a youngster but never stopped being a Gators fan.
+The designer of all of the graphic headers for OGGOA’s posts and columns, Michael Nash was born in Jacksonville, FL, and moved to New Jersey as a youngster but never stopped rooting for the Gators.
 Although he did not attend the University of Florida, Michael’s passion for the school combined with his personal interest in graphic design led him to offer his services to OGGOA.
 His graphics can also be found on top of gameday previews and headers for the daily “BITS” posts.

 A five-year member of the Florida baseball team playing under head coaches Pat McMahon and Kevin O’Sullivan, former catcher Teddy Foster is now attending law school (at Florida State of all places) after serving as an associate scout for the New York Mets during the 2012.
-He originally joined OGGOA in 2012 as a baseball columnist and continues to provide his unique perspective on the team throughout the 2013 season in his special section, “Teddy’s Catch.”
+He originally joined OGGOA in 2012 as a baseball columnist and once again provided his unique perspective on the team throughout the 2013 season in his column, “Teddy’s Catch.”

-The 2011 SEC Men’s Basketball Player of the Year, forward Chandler Parsons contributed an exclusive weekly blog to OGGOA (“Path to the Draft”) as he prepared for the 2011 NBA Draft.
+The 2011 SEC Men’s Basketball Player of the Year, forward Chandler Parsons was the first to contribute an exclusive weekly blog to OGGOA (“Path to the Draft”) as he prepared for the 2011 NBA Draft.
 He graduated from UF with a degree in telecommunications and led the Gators in both rebounds and assists during his senior season.
 Chandler finished his Florida career as the 12th leading scorer in school history (1,452 points) and just the sixth with more than 500 career field goals.
 Upon playing his last game in March 2011, Chandler was the only active player in Division I with over 1,300 points, 800 rebounds, 300 assists and 125 steals for his career.
+He was selected by the Houston Rockets in the second round.

 The 1996 winner of the Heisman Trophy (and five other prestigious awards), former Gators national championship-winning quarterback Danny Wuerffel provided OGGOA with his unique perspective on Florida football during the first five games of the 2010 season in his exclusive blog, “Wuerffel’s Words.”
 Having passed for 10,875 yards and 114 touchdowns in his UF career, he discussed topics ranging from the team’s slow start to the season to the struggles of QB John Brantley.
 A first-team All-America selection in 1995 and 1996, many of Danny’s numbers remain the best in SEC and school history.
 In 1995, his efficiency of 178.4 set a single-season collegiate record, and in his Heisman year of 1996, his 3,625 yards (SEC record), 39 TDs (led nation, SEC record) and efficiency rating of 170.6 made him the first QB to ever post a rating of 170 or more in back-to-back years.
 Danny led the Gators in passing in each of his four seasons (1993-96) and still holds Florida records for most career passing touchdowns and most passing touchdowns in a season (in which he also holds second place).
 In fact, one out of every 9.74 passes Danny threw in his career would be scored for a touchdown.
 He was enshrined in the team’s Ring of Honor in 2006 and was immortalized outside of Ben Hill Griffin Stadium in a bronze statue in 2011.